 Beaches in Tobago

 This is a great central jumping off point for the rest of the island and I highly recommend getting out of the Crown Point area where all the tourism lives and staying here for a few nights.
 It is a small fishing village but with basic stores and restaurants along a pretty little bay.
+While there aren’t loads of things to do in Castara (Tobago), there is enough that it’s worth it.

 There is also a thriving stingray population here.
 When we first arrived, two local boys were throwing fish guts into the water in an attempt to fish (I know, gross).
 Unfortunately for them, all the rays were greedily eating the bait before anything else could get close!
-Frustrating for them I’m sure, but very cool for us to see.
+Frustrating for them I’m sure but very cool for us to see.

 Head up to Castara Retreat, or stay there if you have the budget, for a drink at sunset.
 There is also a waterfall in town.
 Follow the trail past the soccer field to get there.